zapata-engineering/orquestra-sdk/docs/guides/workspace-and-project-management.rst

     export ORQ_CURRENT_WORKSPACE=my_workspace
     export ORQ_CURRENT_PROJECT=my_project

-These variables define a default value for the workspace and/or project that Orquestra will use unless overruled by an explicit CLI argument.
+These variables define a default value for the workspace and/or project that ``orq`` will use unless overruled by an explicit CLI argument.

 The "vanilla" Orquestra behavior can be restored by simply unsetting these variables: